imagekitio/docs-keep-a-changelog/api-reference/api-introduction/webhooks.md

 ### Sample code

-Use a tool like [Ngrok](https://ngrok.com/) to expose your local server to outside work for testing webhook implementation locally.
-For example, here is the sample code for listing to webhook by ImageKit in Node.js.
+Here is the sample code for listing to webhook by ImageKit in Node.js.
+Use a tool like [Ngrok](https://ngrok.com/) to make your local server accessible from outside for testing webhook implementation.

 ```js
 app.post('/webhook', express.json({type: 'application/json'}), (request, response) => {